 Healthy Workplaces Healthy Families Act of 2014: Three Years

 The Healthy Workplaces, Healthy Families Act of 2014 is California’s new sick leave law that took effect January 1, 2015.
 The law makes any employee who works in California for 30 or more days on or after January 1, 2015 eligible for paid sick leave.
 An employer must keep records documenting the hours worked and paid sick days accrued and used by an employee for at least three years.
 Employers must also allow the Labor Commissioner access to these records.
 If an employer does not maintain adequate records pursuant to this act it will be presumed that the employee is entitled to the maximum number of hours accruable under this article, unless the employer can show otherwise by clear and convincing evidence.

-This law, which went into effect on January 22, 2017 in both Los Angeles and San Francisco, prohibits employers from inquiring into criminal backgrounds of applicants until after a conditional offer of employment is made.
+The Fair Chance Act went into effect on January 1, 2018 and is a California law that generally prohibits employers of more than 5 employees from inquiring into criminal backgrounds of applicants until after a conditional offer of employment is made.
 Employers cannot conduct any “direct or indirect” activity to gather criminal history from or about any applicant using any form of communication, including on application forms, interviews or Criminal History Reports.
 Employers must retain job applications and related information for three years.